antoniou79/BladeRunnerSubtitles/README.md

 * A tool to process the aforementioned Excel file with the dialogue transcriptions and output a text resource file (TRE) that can be used by the game's engine.
 Currently, a modified version of the ScummVM's BladeRunner engine is required for this external TRE file to work in-game.
 Multiple TRE files should be created in order to fully support subtitles in the game.
 One TRE file will include all in-game spoken quotes, and the rest of them are one TRE file per VQA video sequence which includes voice acting.

-* A tool to support the creation of a font file (FON) for use with (currently) a version modified ScummVM BladeRunner engine in order to resolve various issues with the available fonts (included in the game's own resource files).
-These issues include alignment, kerning, limited charset and unsupported characters -- especially for languages with too many non-latin symbols in their alphabet.
-The current plan is to base this tool's code off the the Monkey Island Special Edition's Translator.
+* A tool to support the creation of a font file (FON) for use with (currently) a modified version of ScummVM's BladeRunner engine (WIP) in order to resolve various issues with the available fonts (included in the game's own resource files).
+These issues include alignment, kerning, corrupted format, limited charset and unsupported characters -- especially for languages with too many non-latin symbols in their alphabet.
+The current plan is to base this font tool's code off the Monkey Island Special Edition's Translator (https://github.com/ShadowNate/MISETranslator).

 Credits and Special Thanks
 ============================================